 - Add the whipping cream and stir.
-Bring the mixture to a light simmer and stir it again.
-Repeat the process for approximately 25-30 minutes or until the mixture has reduced by half and thickened.
+Bring the mixture to a light simmer and stir again.
+Repeat the process for approximately 15-20 minutes or until the mixture has reduced by half and thickened.

-- When ready, remove from the heat and pour it into a mixing bowl to cool down a little bit.
+- When ready, remove from the heat and pour into a mixing bowl to cool down a bit.

-- When the mixture is warm but not completely cooled, using a sifter add the cocoa powder to the mixture one spoon at a time to eliminate lumps.
-Mix well until it’s a homogenous dark brown color.
-You can also use a hand mixer for this, but it will create lots of air bubbles inside the mixture!
-So, you want to shake the mixing bowl and tap it slightly on the cooking surface to force air bubbles out before transferring the mixture into the forms.
+- When the mixture is warm but not completely cooled, add the cocoa powder to the mixture one spoon at a time using a sifter to eliminate lumps.
+Mix well until it’s a homogenous dark brown color using a whisk or a hand mixer.

 - Then, pop the mixture into the freezer for up to 2 hours.
 When the mixture is firm but soft enough to scoop out, take it out and form 12 even balls.
 To make it less sticky, right after you scoop some truffle mixture, dust it slightly in cocoa powder and then roll it into a ball.

 - Roll the ball in cocoa powder as a decoration and place it on a plate.
 Repeat the process with the rest of the mixture and chill the truffles in the fridge for at least 30 minutes before serving.